CrazyHenk44/parcelTrack/developer/DESIGN.md

 -   **`ShipperInterface.php`**: A common interface for all shipper classes, ensuring a consistent `fetch()` method.
 -   **`TrackingResult.php`**: A unified class that holds standardized tracking information from all shippers.
 -   **`Event.php`**: A class representing a single, unified tracking event.
--   **`PackageMetadata.php` & `PackageStatus.php`**: Enums and classes for managing package metadata like custom names, contact emails, and active/inactive status.
+-   **`PackageMetadata.php` & `PackageStatus.php`**: Enums and classes for managing package metadata like custom names, Apprise URLs, and active/inactive status.
 -   **`StorageService.php`**: Handles reading and writing package data to JSON files in the `data/` directory.
 -   **`Logger.php`**: A simple logger that outputs messages to `stdout`, suitable for containerized environments.